kivy/python-for-android/README.md

     python2 toolchain.py create --name=testsdl2 --bootstrap=sdl2 --recipes=sdl2,python2

 to get an sdl2 dist, which has its own build.py.
 This is at a very early stage!
-Pyjnius and kivy are not included, the build.py only does the zipping and tarballing, and the SDL2 activity doesn't support any customisation yet.
+The build.py only does the zipping and tarballing, and the SDL2 activity doesn't support any customisation yet.